Henkjan1110/intro-programming-website/data/week1/4-reading-input.md

 - Learn to write a program that reads user input.

-- Know how to concatenate text together
+- Learn how to concatenate text together.

 </text-box>

-Input refers to text written by the user read by the program.
-For reading input, we use the `Scanner` tool that comes with Java.
-The tool can be imported for use in a program by adding the command `import java.util.Scanner;` before the beginning of the main program's frame (`public class` ...).
+Input refers to text written by a user and read by a program.
+To read input from a user, the `Scanner` tool from Java is used.
+This tool can be imported for use in a program by adding the command `import java.util.Scanner;` before the beginning of the main program's frame (`public class` ...).
 The tool itself is created with `Scanner scanner = new Scanner(System.in);`.

 ```java
 import java.util.Scanner;